minikin/tutorial/README.md

 ## Credits
 Tutorial is owned and maintained by Sasha Prokhorenko.
-You can follow me on Twitter at @minikin for project updates and releases.
+You can follow me on Twitter at  [@minikin](https://twitter.com/minikin) for project updates and releases.

 ## License
+Tutorial is released under the MIT license.
+[See LICENSE](https://github.com/minikin/tutorial/LICENSE.md) for details.